bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 The `dotnet user-secrets` tool can be used for:

-- Managing secrets in a user secret store.
+- Managing secrets in a user secrets store.

 - Initializing or updating a Visual Studio project file so that the project can use secrets stored a specified user secrets store.